Ghent University Goes Blended

 • inform their students about:

-• the relations between the different teaching and learning activities;
+• the correlation between the different teaching and learning activities;

-• the form and the timing of the assessment (deadlines, moment of evaluation) and the expectations in terms of content-specific assessment;
+• the form and the timing of the assessment (deadlines, moment of assessment) and the content-related expectations;

 • give clear instructions and use clear language in the descriptions of assignments;